-Oral Presentations/Poster Presentations for the conference will be selected from abstracts submitted to the Conference Programme Committee.
-The Programme Committee will consider all abstracts submitted by the deadline of 21 February 2011.
+Oral Presentations/Poster Presentations for the Conference will be selected from abstracts submitted to the Conference Programme Committee.
+The Programme Committee will consider all abstracts submitted by the deadline of 14 July 2012.
 Early submission is particularly important to ensure that the Committee has ample time to review the abstracts.
-Authors are strongly encouraged to submit their abstracts electronically »

 A proper review of your abstract requires that it contain adequate information on which to make a judgement.
 Written in English and containing a maximum of 300 words, abstracts should include the following:

 DESCRIPTION: Summarise the scope and nature of the work upon which an accepted paper will be based upon (e.g., field data, lab data, original analysis, or computer work).
 If the paper is a review paper, carefully state the extent of the coverage.

 APPLICATIONS: Describe the possible applications of the information provided in the paper or poster.

 RESULTS AND CONCLUSIONS: Summarise the results and major conclusions to be presented in the paper/poster and state specific conclusions of the work and how these differ from previous work on the same subject.
 State whether new information will be revealed and whether data from field, lab, or computer work will be included.

 TECHNICAL CONTRIBUTIONS: Describe the significance of the subject matter in the abstract by listing up to three technical contributions or additions to the technical knowledge base of the petroleum industry.